-Substantially all of the Corporation's derivative transactions are entered into for trading purposes, to facilitate customer transactions, or as a means of risk management of firm inventory positions.
+The Corporation's derivative transactions are entered into for trading purposes, to facilitate customer transactions, or as a means of risk management of firm inventory positions.
 Risk exposures are managed through diversification, by controlling position sizes and by establishing hedges in related securities or derivatives.
-The Corporation does not apply hedge accounting under ASC 815, "Derivatives and Hedging", to any of its derivative contracts.
+The Corporation does not apply hedge accounting under ASC 815, Derivatives and Hedging, to any of its derivative contracts.

-The following table sets forth the fair value and notional amount of the Corporation's derivative contracts by major product type as of June 30, 2018 (in millions):
+The following table sets forth the fair value and notional amount of the Corporation's derivative contracts by major product type as of December 31, 2018 (in millions):